 Brett M. Buterick

 Prior to joining A.Y.
-Strauss, Brett was an associate at a New Jersey-based regional law firm, practicing in the firm’s litigation, creditor’s rights, and venture capital groups.
+Strauss, Brett was an associate at Hill Wallack LLP, practicing in the firm’s litigation, creditor’s rights, and venture capital groups.
 Brett clerked for the Honorable Paula T. Dow, P.J.
 Ch., Superior Court of New Jersey, where he assisted in resolution of shareholder oppression, partnership dissolution, and corporate and personal property disputes.
+Brett has been recognized by Super Lawyers Rising Stars, Business Litigation in 2018, 2019 and 2020.

 Professional and Civic Activities